Graciela Fernández Meijide: Political career

-Ahead of the 1999 elections, Fernández Meijide ran in the Alianza presidential primary against UCR Senator Fernando de la Rúa, to whom she lost despite having been the front-runner in many polls.
-She declined to be de la Rúa's running mate and instead announced her candidacy for Governor of Buenos Aires Province; she lost to Justicialist Party nominee Carlos Ruckauf by 7 points, however.
+Ahead of the 1999 elections, Fernández Meijide ran in the Alianza presidential primary against UCR Senator Fernando de la Rúa, to whom she lost, despite having been the front-runner in many polls.
+She then declined to be de la Rúa's running mate on the ticket.
+She instead announced her candidacy for Governor of Buenos Aires Province; she lost to Justicialist Party nominee Carlos Ruckauf by 7 points.

 De la Rúa, on the other hand, was elected President, and he appointed Fernández Meijide to his cabinet as Minister of Social Development and Environment.
 She was unable to put many of her social plans into action, however, due to lack of funds, and her popularity waned as the public's impatience grew.
-In a 2001 cabinet reshuffle brought on by economic and social crisis, the president made her chief of cabinet; she however resigned after a few days in protest at the government's economic policies.
+In a 2001 cabinet reshuffle brought on by economic and social crisis, the president made her deputy chief of cabinet; she however resigned after a few days in protest at the government's economic policies.

 De la Rúa's government and the Alianza subsequently collapsed in 2001, after which both the UCR and FrePaSo backed the congressionally-appointed presidency of Eduardo Duhalde to remedy the country's economic crisis.
 Fernández Meijide afterward retired from active politics.

-Her Intimate History of Human Rights in Argentina was published in 2009.
+In 2009, Fernández Meijide wrote La historia íntima de los Derechos Humanos en la Argentina (Intimate History of Human Rights in Argentina), in which she recounts her personal experiences in the human rights movement during and after the dictatorship.

+In 2020, Graciela Fernández Meijide received an honorary doctorate from Siglo 21 University.
+In June 2023, she was awarded another Doctor Honoris Causa by the University of Buenos Aires (UBA).